You may have reason to prioritise a foot search for your missing loved one.

 - Also be on the lookout video cameras, you can later ask the owner to view them or ask the police to analyze the footage.

 - Again grid the map and appoint one person to control the searches via the map.
-Separate the groups into 10 people.
+Separate into groups of 10 people.

 - Again line up along the grid area and walk at arms-length, slowly, side by side.

 - Follow the same system as the small groups.

 Items to bring for searches on foot

 Here’s a list of items the group may want to take:

 - First Aid Kit